squid-cache/squid-cache.github.io/docs/ExternalLinks.md

 ---
 # External resources and links

-Here go resources to external sites which might be of interest to developers and users.
+These external sites may be of interest to developers and users.

 ## Introductory